Taiwar/PicturesqueAngular/README.md

 # PicturesqueAngular

-The Angular/Typescript backend for Picturesque
+The Angular/Typescript frontend for Picturesque

 ### Running PicturesqueAngular